ephil-ai/ephil.ai/content/event/conference-ml-explain-yourself/index.md

 **Paula Muhr (University of Zurich)** --- Automating Image-Based Diagnosis of Functional Neurological Disorder: Challenges and Implication

-**Benjamin Smarr (Halicioglu Data Science Institute), Shu Chien (University of California, San Diego)** ---- Learning from the Machine’s Mistakes: A Numerical Landscape Approach to Addressing Biomedical ML Bias
+**Benjamin Smarr (Halicioglu Data Science Institute), Shu Chien (University of California, San Diego)** ---- Learning from the Machine's Mistakes: A Numerical Landscape Approach to Addressing Biomedical ML Bias

 **Yeji Streppel (Eindhoven University of Technology)** – The Value Demarcation Problem in Machine Learning